 Generally, frontier workers perform a type of work prohibited under UK business visitor visa rules.
 This means that in order to commute across the UK border, the frontier worker will require immigration status that allows work.

-For EU, EEA and Swiss citizens who were living in the UK before the end of the Brexit transition period should in most cases apply for either settled or pre-settled status under the EU Settlement Scheme to retain lawful status in the UK.
+EU, EEA and Swiss citizens who were living in the UK before the end of the Brexit transition period should in most cases have applied for either settled or pre-settled status under the EU Settlement Scheme to retain their lawful status in the UK post-Brexit.
+In contrast, frontier workers need to apply to retain their status by applying for a frontier worker’s permit.

 Frontier worker permit requirements